Algeria's Bouteflika eases grip of military with dismissal of generals

 Key players are now his youngest brother Said Bouteflika, Prime Minister Ahmed Ouyahia and Interior Minister Nouredine Bedoui.

-The recent sackings include four regional commanders, the head of military intelligence and several generals at the defence ministry, as well as police chief and army officer Abdelghani Hamel.
+The recent sackings include four regional commanders, the head of military intelligence and several generals at the defense ministry, as well as police chief and army officer Abdelghani Hamel.

 Before this year’s cull, Bouteflika had already sacked in 2015 the top intelligence chief, Mohamed Mediene, and tens of senior generals in the intelligence services.